 If that fits you to a T with friends and family, but not in your business, then skip those photos and use the ones that match your business personality instead.

 For our t-shirt example, we’d expect to see earthy brown and green tones, potted plants in the background, nature images etc. And if we saw a sleek, black and white office filled with plastic accessories instead, we’d question the integrity of this business.
-Not because of the colour choices (which are fine) but because of the abundance of planet-polluting plastic that doesn’t fit the eco-friendly message.
+Not because of the color choices (which are fine) but because of the abundance of planet-polluting plastic that doesn’t fit the eco-friendly message.

 Your “About Me” page isn’t really about you

 I know that sounds crazy, but here’s the thing – your site visitors came here because they were searching for a solution.
 They don’t know you well enough to care about your life story.
-Which is why a successful “About Me” page is about what you can do for them.
+This is why a successful “About Me” page is about what you can do for them.

 Honestly, the average website reader doesn’t care what your childhood was like or who you’re married to (unless your biz helps them find love and marriage).
 They care about what that means for them.